 Most of them will use the Kanban system.
 This is the easiest and most intuitive way to organize information and processes.
 It should also be fully customizable to your needs and strategy.

 While looking at the big picture should be easy for everybody, it should also be filtered so that you can find only the information you need.
 If you’re creating a report on follow-ups alone, there should be a simple way to filter that information without sifting through everything yourself.

-More than anything, it should make managing your sales pipeline easy.
-If you can’t see what you need at a glance, you might want to look at a different system.
+More than anything, it should make managing your sales pipeline simple and straightforward.
+If you can’t see what you need quickly, you might want to look at a different system.

-The tool you choose should easily integrate with everybody’s calendar, scheduler, email, and contacts.
-The last thing anybody wants is to import contacts or switch email providers manually.
+The CRM software you choose should easily integrate with everybody’s calendar, scheduler, email, and customer data.
+Contact management is vital for salespeople, and the last thing anybody wants is to import contacts or switch email providers manually.

 Again, the tool should work for you; you shouldn’t have to change for it.

-And if you can’t integrate every one of those other tools you use in your job, then it’s going to be nearly worthless for data collecting and process utilization.
+And if you can’t integrate every one of those other tools you use in your job, then it will be nearly worthless for data collecting and process utilization.